All You Get from Love Is a Love Song: Music video

 The music video to "All You Get from Love Is a Love Song" takes place in the A&M Studios.
 It starts off with the bongo drum and fades into a camera angle zooming towards Karen Carpenter.
-At the end of the video, the performance fades into a picture of the Carpenters' Hollywood Walk of Fame Star, which is the beginning to the video "Top of the World", performed on The Carpenters' Very First TV Special in 1976.
+At the end of the video, the performance fades into a picture of the Carpenters' Hollywood Walk of Fame Star, which is the beginning to the video "Top of the World", performed on The Carpenters' First Television Special in 1976.
 It can be found on the DVD Gold: Greatest Hits.
 The tenor saxophone solo was performed by Tom Scott (also the tenor sax soloist on "Jazzman" by Carole King), who was then one of the hottest "session players" of the '70s.